CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 ### Package management with Conda

-Conda makes installing packages simple.
-Due to it's widespread use, conda has a large number of widely available packages; You can search for these in at https://anaconda.org/.

 We are going to to use conda to install Mamba, NextFlow, Salmon and FastQC.

 ```